Dlex925/Operation-Typhoon/README.md

 - **P** - To pause the game
 - **R** - To restart the game when you die

 ### All the assets from the game are original(including the music)  and have not been taken from the internet.
+Excluding the font.

 ### Known bugs: